Action of 22 October 1917: 35th Division

 The 105th Brigade troops formed up with the support companies in the front line and the attacking companies in shell-holes further back.
 The advance began behind the creeping barrage but bad going immediately slowed the advance.
 On the right flank, the 16th Cheshire managed to advance faster and reached the objective at Maréchal Farm but the advance in the centre and on the left flank was stopped by machine-guns in pillboxes inside the forest, 500 yd to the north-west of Colombo House.
-The pillboxes were captured but the advance was stopped again just beyond and the troops consolidated, in touch with the troops at Maréchal Farm and the 14th Gloucester on the left flank as other troops garrisoned Colombo House.
-The 14th Goucester on the left had reached the first objective and taken Panama House by 6:15 a.m. except on the left flank, where a fortified farm had to be rushed; on the right flank a pillbox beyond the objective was captured at 7:45 a.m.
+The pillboxes were captured but the advance was stopped again just beyond and the troops consolidated, in touch with the troops at Maréchal Farm and the 14th Gloucesters on the left flank as other troops garrisoned Colombo House.
+The 14th Gloucesters on the left had reached the first objective and taken Panama House by 6:15 a.m. except on the left flank, where a fortified farm had to be rushed; on the right flank a pillbox beyond the objective was captured at 7:45 a.m.
 Touch was regained with the 16th Cheshire and a support platoon filled the gap.
 The 17th Battalion West Yorkshire Regiment moved up to Koekuit as a reserve for the 105th Brigade.